 Connecting with the Real Magic

 A lot of things become easier once you are behind the wheel.
-For example, many people find they can meditate much easier now that they are in the driver’s seat.
+For example, many people can meditate much easier now that they are in the driver’s seat.
 You will feel more at peace and less frantic.
 You will spot synchronicities, feel more aware of your intuition, and make better decisions.